 - This shirt is really complimenting your complexion; you should wear this color more often.

-It could really take a toll on your body image and self-esteem if you are at the receiving end of a backhand compliment.
+It could really take a tool on your body image and self esteem if you are at the receiving end of a backhand compliment.
 You can refuse to receive a body negative compliment and tell it is for what it really is.
-Best case, they will become aware of their mistake and apologize.
+Best case, they will become aware of their mistake and apologies.
 Worst case, they might take an offense, when it is you who should be offended to be served a backhand compliment.
 Body Confidence Coach Michelle Elman encourages you that you should not just let go the body negative compliments go because it’s all fun and lovely until it becomes an obsession and everyday goal.

 You can simply say:

-- I am sorry, you are mistaken my eye makeup was not intended to take attention off my nose.
+- I am sorry, you are mistaken my eye makeup was not intended to take attentions off my nose.
 I like my nose, it functions well and helps me breath alright.